 Calvin Bui’s personal and professional journey seemed to have come straight out of a movie script.
 He was once homeless and ate food from the garbage bin, and when he moved to Vietnam to try out his luck, his first years were filled with misadventures.

 “I lived on $5 a day, thinking that the next day was going to be better,” shares Calvin.
 “It’s true that when you’re in the dark, it’s hard to see the light.
-But I still believed being at the bottom was my end game.”
+But I still believed being at the bottom was not my end game.”

 He struggled and persevered.
 Nothing can put a good man down, they say, and Calvin was out to prove that.
 When his then-wife requested sushi on her birthday, they went to a Family Mart branch in District 1 and got themselves a six-piece set of sushi that cost a little more than a dollar.